eshapard/AnkiHabitica/README.md

 3. Open the Habitca API Settings page: https://habitica.com/user/settings/api
 4. Run "Tools >> AnkiHabitica >> Setup AnkiHabitica" and enter *User ID* and *API Token* that get from HabitRPG

+## Frequently Asked Questions

+### How could I use AnkiHabitica in AnkiDroid?

+The AnkiHabitica only runs on the desktop version of Anki, but as long as you sync your reviews on both ankidroid and the desktop version with ankiweb, the add-on will catch all the reviews.

+### Why there's are some weird text in the notes of the Habit

+That's how the addon keeps track of things across multiple devices and multiple sessions.
+You must keep that there.

 ## USE AND CUSTOMIZATION

 See the wiki for a detailed description: https://github.com/eshapard/AnkiHabitica/wiki